-Ovarian cyst removal is surgery to remove a cyst or cysts from 1 or both of your ovaries.
+Ovarian cyst removal is surgery to remove one or more cysts from one or both ovaries.
 A laparoscopic surgery uses small incisions and specialized tools.
 It may offer faster recovery times than open surgery , which uses a larger abdominal incision.

 Reasons for Procedure

 An ovarian cyst may need to be removed if it is:

 Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 - Excess bleeding

 - Problems from anesthesia, such as wheezing or sore throat

 - Damage to other organs

 - Cyst returns after it is removed